carstencodes/FileSystemPosix/docs/adr/index.md

 # Architectural Decision Log

-This log lists the architectural decisions for [project name].
+This log lists the architectural decisions for Posix.FileSystem.Permission.

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->